OS-related problems that might occur

 2. Could not write to \\yourcomputername\FsClient\FMS: cause is your permission on the share created by the program.

-\\yourcomputername\FsClient share: Properties, Sharing, Advanced, Permissions, listed is 'Everyone', click Full control.
+- Check your sharing permissions on the \\yourcomputername\FsClient share: Properties, Sharing, Advanced, Permissions, listed is 'Everyone', click Full control.

 - Make sure you have setup your network properly so you can read and write to files on the shares on your computer.